AdamTakvam/DrBash/README.md

 To get you oriented, here is a brief overview of the scripts in the root or the repo as well as the `*.shd/` subs generally.
 A detailed description of the `lib/` and `env/` subs can be found further down in this epic docxument.
 For informatiuon on the scripts in the `*.shd/` subs, refer to the README files in those respective subs.
 For a more detailed explanation of exactly what each script does, simply run it with the `-h` and all will be revealed.
-One near-term goal is to automate the generation of REEADME files for each of the `*.shd/` subdirectories. `lib/` and `env/` will be automated eventually, but that's a different task due to the nature of those files.
+One near-term goal is to automate the generation of README files for each of the `*.shd/` subdirectories. `lib/` and `env/` will be automated eventually, but that's a different task due to the nature of those files.

 Naming Convention:
 * The directories named with a `.shd` extension contain scripts that were written on the platform.